New Zealand Labour Party: Sixth Government (2017–2023)

 In mid-July 2020, the Serious Fraud Office announced that it was investigating donations made to the Labour Party by two Chinese businessmen during the 2017 general election.
 Labour Party President Claire Szabó announced that the party would co-operate with the investigation.
+The 2017–2020 term saw several ministerial resignations for various indiscretions, notably Phil Twyford, Clare Curran, Meka Whaitiri and David Clark.